-The latest edition of Chelsea features an exclusive interview with birthday boy Andreas Christensen and pays tribute to Ray Wilkins, our former captain and assistant coach, who sadly passed away at the age of 61 last week.
+The latest edition of Chelsea features an exclusive interview with birthday boy Andreas Christensen, as well as paying tribute to Ray Wilkins, our former captain and assistant coach who sadly passed away at the age of 61 last week.

-Christensen, who turns 22 today (Tuesday) discusses his early memories of playing the game, when he was given the task of getting the better of his father, Sten, a former professional himself, who was brought by Brondby to replace Peter Schmeichel when he joined Manchester United.
+The young Dane, who turns 22 today, discusses his early memories of playing the game, when he was given the task of getting the better of his father, Sten, a former professional himself, who was brought by Brondby to replace Peter Schmeichel when he joined Manchester United.

 ‘There was quite a lot of space where we lived, so we’d get a bit of fence and build it a little higher at one point to make it like a goal,’ Christensen tells the magazine.
 ‘Then, he would go in goal and I would just shoot, so we spent some time together doing what we both love – football.
 When I was younger, he probably let the ball go in, but he was good.